wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 ^^^^^^

 It is used to link a subordinate decoder to its parent.
 A parent decoder can have many child decoders but take into account that a child decoder cannot be a parent.
-It is possible to create what we call `sibling decoders <sibling-decoders.html>`_, which is a handy decoding strategy to handle dynamic logs.
+It is possible to create what we call :doc:`sibling decoders <sibling-decoders>`, which is a handy decoding strategy to handle dynamic logs.

 +--------------------+------------------+